Tutorial 1: Generating a virtual environment for the GenMR digital template

 1.4.
 Environmental layer variable & properties plotting

-GenMR_env.plot_EnvLayers([topoLayer, atmoLayer, soilLayer, natLandLayer], file_ext = 'jpg')
+#GenMR_env.plot_EnvLayers([topoLayer, atmoLayer, soilLayer, natLandLayer], file_ext = 'jpg')

 The function plot_EnvLayer_attr() plots individual variables and properties from environmental layers.
 If the elevation is given in the argument hillshading_z, hill shading is added in the background.
+An optional argument box = [xmin, xmax, ymin, ymax] can be provided to restrict the plot to a specified spatial subset of the domain.
+The list of possible attributes is given in Tab.
+A2.

 GenMR_env.plot_EnvLayer_attr(topoLayer, 'aspect', file_ext = 'jpg')